-Representative images showing clear sarcomere localization of TCAP-GFP and PDLIM3-GFP after 3 days of transduction into PSC-CMs generated from the Myom2-TagRFP cell line.
+A. Schematic vector map of AAV for sarcomere labeling.
+A sarcomere protein (gene of interest, GOI) is linked to GFP with a Gly-Gly-Gly-Ser linker (L) and expressed under the control of cardiac troponin T (cTNT) promoter.
+B. The timeline for mouse PSC-CM differentiation and AAV transduction.
+C-D. Representative images showing clear sarcomere localization and the corresponding sarcomere length profile of TCAP-GFP (C) and PDLIM3-GFP (D) after 3 days of transduction into PSC-CMs generated from the Myom2-TagRFP cell line.
+Scale bar = 10 µm.

+Figure 4: Blasticidin Purification of human PSC-CMs without knock-in.

+A. Schematic vector map of AAV, in which a blasticidin-resistance gene cassette (BSR) is inserted downstream to cTNT promoter.
+B. The timeline of human PSC-CMs differentiation, transduction, and blasticidin selection.
+C. Representative data showing percentage of cTNT + cells in human PSC-CMs (transduced 105 vg/ cell AAV6 on day 4 then treated with 2.5 μg/ml blasticidin on days 7 and 9).

-Movie 1: Fluorescent time-lapse video of PSC-CMs generated from the Myom2-TagRFP cell line.
+Movie 1: Fluorescent time-lapse video of mouse PSC-CMs generated from the Myom2-TagRFP cell line.

 RFP signals showed a sarcomere pattern after culturing the PSC-CMs for 28 days.
 The cells showed beating synchronously when stimulated with electricity at 1 Hz.
 The time-lapse images were acquired every 20 ms with a 100X lens.
+Scale bar = 5 µm.

-Movie 2: Fluorescent time-lapse video of the PSC-CMs with ACTN2-mCherry cultured on a non-patterned culture dish.
+Movie 2: Fluorescent time-lapse video of the human PSC-CMs with ACTN2-mCherry cultured on a non-patterned culture dish.

 The PSC-CMs expressing ACTN2-mCherry on a non-patterned culture dish not only showed disorganization of sarcomere, but also presented a waving contraction which is difficult to determine sarcomere shortening.
 The cells were stimulated with electricity at 0.5 Hz and acquired the images every 10 ms with a 100X lens.
+Scale bar = 10 µm.

-Movie 3: Fluorescent time-lapse video of the PSC-CMs with ACTN2-mCherry cultured on a patterned culture dish.
+Movie 3: Fluorescent time-lapse video of the human PSC-CMs with ACTN2-mCherry cultured on a patterned culture dish.

 The patterned culture promoted the alignment of the sarcomere and forced cells to rod-shape.
 This method allowed us to determine the sarcomere shortening of the PSC-CMs easier.
 This video was obtained by stimulating the cells with electricity at 0.5 Hz.
 The frame rate was 100 frames per second.
+Scale bar = 10 µm.

+Supplemental CAD files: CAD files for creating stamps with strips of 200 µm width and grooves of 10 µm (Stamp_200x10.dxf), 25 µm (Stamp_200x25.dxf), and 50 µm (Stamp_200x50.dxf).

 DISCUSSION: